uo-ec607/lectures/08-regression/08-regression.md

 - [Tyler Ransom](https://twitter.com/tyleransom) has a nice [cheat sheet](https://github.com/tyleransom/EconometricsLabs/blob/master/tidyRcheatsheet.pdf) for common regression tasks and specifications.
 - [Itamar Caspi](https://twitter.com/itamarcaspi) has written a neat unofficial appendix to this lecture, [*recipes for Dummies*](https://itamarcaspi.rbind.io/post/recipes-for-dummies/).
 The title might be a little inscrutable if you haven't heard of the `recipes` package before, but basically it handles "tidy" data preprocessing, which is an especially important topic for machine learning methods.
 We'll get to that later in course, but check out Itamar's post for a good introduction.
 - I promised to provide some links to time series analysis.
 The good news is that R's support for time series is very, very good.
 The [Time Series Analysis](https://cran.r-project.org/web/views/TimeSeries.html) task view on CRAN offers an excellent overview of available packages and their functionality.
+- Lastly, for more on visualizing regression output, I highly encourage you to look over Chapter 6 of Kieran Healy's [*Data Visualization: A Practical Guide*](https://socviz.co/modeling.html).
+Not only will learn how to produce beautiful and effective model visualizations, but you'll also pick up a variety of technical tips.